 The exhibition featured artifacts and photos from the film project, as well as artwork and writing produced by the children, who spoke of the characters and events they portrayed, as well as their experience in the production process.

-A week-long exhibition involving film footage and photographs of a large (temporary) sculpture made up of wooden blocks created by service-users and students from the Percy Hedley Foundation and the local community.
+To conclude Outside/In, we had the privilege of hosting a week-long exhibition involving film footage and photographs of a large (temporary) sculpture made up of wooden blocks created by service-users and students from the Percy Hedley Foundation and the local community.

 The London 2012 Cultural Olympiad is the largest cultural celebration in the history of the modern Olympic and Paralympic Movements.
 The whole nation is celebrating London 2012 and the Cultural Olympiad – join in the celebration at an arts and culture event near you.
 To find out more about the Cultural Olympiad in the North East go to: